Ekumen-OS/beluga/beluga_tutorial/README.md

     // ...
   }
 ```
-### 2.1.4 Control Update and The Motion Model
+### 2.1.4 Control Update - Motion Model
 The motion model comprise the state transition probability $p(x_t | x_{t-1}, u_t)$ which plays an essential role in the prediction step (or control update step) of the Bayes filter.
 Probabilistic robotics generalizes kinematic equations to the fact that the outcome of a control is uncertain, due to control noise or unmodeled exogenous effects.
 Deterministic robot actuator models are “probilified” by adding noise variables that characterize the types of uncertainty that exist in robotic actuation.
 Here $x_t$ and $x_{t−1}$ are both robot poses (in our case the x position with a positive direction), and $u_t$ is a motion command.
 This model describes the posterior distribution over kinematics states that a robots assumes when executing the motion command $u_t$ when its pose is $x_{t−1}$.

 In this tutorial, we will be using an **Sample Motion Model Odometry** (pag.
 111 of ProbRob).
 Technically, odometry are sensors measurements, not controls (they are only available retrospectively, after the robot has moved), but this poses no problem for filter algorithms, and it will be treated as a control signal.

 At time $t$, the pose of the robot is a random variable $x(t)$.
 This model considers that within the time interval $(t-1, t]$, the registered movement from odometry is a reliable estimator of the true state movement, despite any potential drift and slippage that the robot may encounter during this interval.

-The **Sample Motion Model Odometry** receive as inputs the set of particles $x_{t-1}$ and the control signal $u_t$, and outputs a new set of particles $x_t$.
+The **Sample Motion Model Odometry** receives as inputs the set of particles $x_{t-1}$ and the control signal $u_t$, and outputs a new set of particles $x_t$.
 Beluga implements that using  the `beluga::actions::propagate` function applied to a range of particles.
-It receives as arguments an execution policy (for more details link), and a function, that will apply the motion model (or transformation) for each particle in the range.
+It accepts an execution policy (for more details, see link) and a function that applies the motion model (or transformation) to each particle in the range.
 ```cpp
 // Motion model
 auto motion_model = [&](double state) {